Git-Mastery: Lessons

 git push origin main

-The method given above is the more 'standard' method of synchronising a fork with the upstream repo.
-In addition, platforms such as GitHub can provide other ways (example: GitHub's Sync fork feature).
+This method is the standard way to synchronize a fork with the upstream repo.
+Platforms such as GitHub also provide alternatives, including GitHub's Sync fork feature.

 done!

-Centralized RCS use a single central (server-hosted) repository that is shared by the team.
+Centralized RCS uses a single central (server-hosted) repository that is shared by the team.
 Developers check out a working copy, make changes locally, and then commit directly to the central repository.
-Instead of having their own copy of the entire repository history, they only have a working copy of files.
-One advantage of this model is having a clear and single "source of truth."
-One big disadvantage is that the central server becomes a critical dependency: if it's down, most operations (commits and history queries beyond the local working copy) are blocked.
+Developers do not have their own copy of the entire repository history; they only have a working copy of files.
+One advantage of this model is having one clear "source of truth."
+A major disadvantage is that the central server becomes a critical dependency: if it's down, most operations (commits and history queries beyond the local working copy) are blocked.
 Older RCS tools such as CVS, Subversion, and Perforce follow this model.

 The centralized RCS approach

-Distributed RCS (also known as decentralized RCS) allow multiple remote and local repositories to work together.
-The workflow can vary from team to team.
-For example, every team member can have their own remote repository in addition to a local repository.
+Distributed RCS (also known as decentralized RCS) allows multiple remote and local repositories to work together.
+Workflows vary by team.
+For example, each team member can have their own remote repository in addition to a local repository.
 This architecture enables offline work, fast local operations, and more flexible workflows.
 It also supports multiple integration points (e.g., forks or alternative remotes) and uses cryptographic checksums to ensure history integrity.
 The trade-offs include more conceptual complexity (multiple repositories, remotes, and sync patterns) and the need for conventions to establish an authoritative integration flow.
 Git and Mercurial are prominent RCS tools that support the distributed approach.

 The decentralized RCS approach

-Given its use of multiple copies of a repository, Git is considered a distributed revision control software, as opposed to a centralised revision control software that keep only a single repository.
+Because Git uses multiple copies of a repository, Git is considered a distributed revision control system, as opposed to a centralized revision control system that keeps only a single repository.

 EXERCISE: fetch-and-pull